heinerigel/romy_website/Readme.md

 $ fab serve
 ```

-Publishes the site on a local webserver (http://localhost:8000).
+Publishes the site on a local [webserver](http://localhost:8000).
 Best used in
 conjunction with `regenerate` when making changes to the website.